 According to Argus Leader, a local South Dakota newspaper, "Ordering a pickle in your beer in South Dakota is akin to ordering a side of ketchup or ranch with your french fries."
 Jeremy Deutsch, manager of Cubby's Bar in Brookings, shared that the trend of drinking pickle beer came from the original South Dakota martini which was popular in the 1980s.
 A traditional South Dakota martini contains domestic lager, tomato juice, green olives, and pickles.
 The Bloody Mary-esque drink is perfect for summer days.

 "We've had several people from out of state, just as you're pouring a beer and adding pickles into it, ask what we're putting in the beer," Deutsch said in an interview.
 "It's a regional thing at least in the Midwest -- you have it in Minnesota and Nebraska sometimes -- but it's really a South Dakota niche, I think."

-It's no surprise that PBR is a fan of the pickle in beer trend.
+It looks like the pickle is normally paired with a light beer, like a pale ale.
+It's no surprise that PBR is a fan of the trend.
 The company was founded in Milwaukee, Wisconsin.

 Best Maid Dill Pickles

 Texas Brewery Introduces Pickle Beer Made with Best Maid Pickles

 Make your way down south and you'll find that Texans love pickles so much that they put it in their beer.
 Fort Worth-based Martin House Brewing Company is home to the Best Maid Sour Pickle Beer, a sour gose (4.7% ABV, 3 IBU) created with Best Maid's dill pickling brine.
 The salt notes make this beer a must-try.